Levels and Curves when Editing

-On a recent trip to Seville, I came across this amazing artwork graffiti on a wall by the river (Fig.1).
-I took quite a few shots with both a Canon EOS 20D and an EOS 1D MKII and with both cameras the images were ok, if not a little bland.
-For those of you interested, the exif data is;
+On a recent trip into town (Weymouth), I noticed the bridge was opening (Fig.1).
+I took quite a few shots with my Canon EOS 5D Mark IV and the images were ok.
+If not a little bland.
+For those of you interested, the exif data is

-Here is the image opened in Photoshop CS
+Here is the image opened in Photoshop CC:

 A box will appear as in Fig.2.

-As you can see, a histogram will appear that looks like a mountain range and in this case there is a small gap to the left and a slightly larger gap to the right.
+As you can see, a histogram will appear that looks like a mountain range.
+In this case there is a small gap to the left and a slightly larger gap to the right.
 The left part of the histogram is the dark side and the right, the light side.

-The larger gap on the right means that the image was slightly underexposed and this is rectified by moving the white slider on the right, back to the base of the "mountain range" or histogram as in Fig.3.
+The larger gap on the right means that the image was slightly underexposed.
+This is rectified by moving the white slider on the right, back to the base of the "mountain range" or histogram as in Fig.3.
 Don't overdo it or you will blow out some of the detail in the lighter areas of your image.

 With the black slider on the left, you have a choice.
-You can either bring this also to the base of the "mountain range" or histogram to the right, or if you bring it to the centre of the first peak as I have in Fig.3, the blacks will turn pure black for a real "punchy" and contrasty image.
-This is personal preference and you will know what works by using the preview button and having a play, but again, don't overdo it.
+You can either bring this also to the base of the "mountain range" or histogram to the right.
+Alternatively, if you bring it to the centre of the first peak as I have in Fig.3, the blacks will turn pure black for a real "punchy" and contrasty image.
+This is personal preference and you will know what works by using the preview button and having a play.
+Again, don't overdo it.

-(This is similar to using a grey card when taking a light exposure reading at the point of exposure).
+Note: This is similar to using a grey card when taking a light exposure reading at the point of exposure.